Heavy rain lashes Japan, leaves 1 person dead

 A man in his 60s was saved from the site.

-According to the weather agency, amounts of rainfall in Unzen and Shimabara reached a record high.
+According to the weather agency, amounts of rainfall in Unzen and Shimabara reached record high.

 In Amakusa, Kumamoto prefecture, record downpour was also recorded in the same period.